Helena-todd/Dimalis_fluo/README.md

 (1) Then click on "Images" and <br />
 (2) click on "Hub images" and <br />
-(3) select the "helenatodd/dimalis:v1.2" docker image by clicking on it. <br />
+(3) select the "helenatodd/dimalis_fluo:v1.1" docker image by clicking on it. <br />
-(4) Finally, click on the "Run" button to download Dimalis and launch the interface that will allow you to launch Dimalis on your raw images.
+(4) Finally, click on the "Run" button to download Dimalis_fluo and launch the interface that will allow you to launch Dimalis_fluo on your raw images.

 <p align="center">
   <img width="800" height="450" src="https://github.com/Helena-todd/Dimalis/blob/main/readme_images/step22.png">
 </p>

-### Step 3: Run Dimalis on your images
+### Step 3: Run Dimalis_fluo on your images

+*Note: The images need to respect a certain format so that Dimalis_fluo can read them: the phase contrast or bright field images should be located in an /exported subfolder, and the corresponding fluorescent images should be located in a /fluo_channels sub_folder with one sub-subfolder per fluorescent marker.
+We provided test data on this github page as an example of how the data should be formatted.*

-First, click on the arrow next to "Optional settings" to access the settings of Dimalis (1):
+First, click on the arrow next to "Optional settings" to access the settings of Dimalis_fluo (1):

 <p align="center">
   <img width="800" height="450" src="https://github.com/Helena-todd/Dimalis/blob/main/readme_images/step31.png">
 </p>

-You can now define the Dimalis parameters: <br />
+You can now define the Dimalis_fluo parameters: <br />
 (1) The first box can stay empty, it allows you to give a name to the container that will be launched, but docker will give it a default name if you don't. <br />
 (2) By clicking on those three dots, you will be able to browse, on your computer, into the folder containing the raw images on which you wish to apply Dimalis (or into the /test_images folder that we provided) <br />
 (3) Type "/home/test_images/" in this box <br />